Flag of Latvia

-Though officially adopted in 1921, the Latvian flag was in use as early as the 13th century.
+Though officially adopted in 1921, the Latvian flag was used in as early as the 13th century, according to the Rhymed Chronicle of Livonia.
 The red colour is sometimes described as symbolizing the readiness of the Latvians to give the blood from their hearts for freedom and their willingness to defend their sovereignty.
-An alternative interpretation, according to the Rhymed Chronicle of Livonia, is that a Latgalian leader was wounded in battle, and the edges of the white sheet in which he was wrapped were stained by his blood with the centre stripe of the flag being left unstained.
+An alternative interpretation is that a Latgalian leader was wounded in battle, and the sheet on which he was laid on was stained by his blood with only the centre stripe of the sheet being left unstained.
 This story is similar to the legend of the origins of the flag of Austria.